Javier Irureta: Betis

 Irureta was appointed at Real Betis in June 2006 on a one-year contract, being sacked on 21 December after the team's poor start to the campaign.
 He stated: "My contract has been rescinded by mutual agreement but I made the first move.
 We could have continued like this for much longer but it wasn't good".

 Later career

 In October 2007, Irureta put his name forward to be the new coach of English club Bolton Wanderers, but lost out in the running to Gary Megson, and was also touted by December as possible replacement for Real Sociedad's Chris Coleman.

-Eventually, he took over at Real Zaragoza after replacing Víctor Fernández.
+Eventually, he took over at Real Zaragoza, after replacing Víctor Fernández.
 However, on 3 March 2008, after merely one and a half months in charge, he resigned, arguing that never as a manager had he lost four games in a row, and that he did not feel up to the task of stopping the Aragonese side's slump into the relegation zone (eventually, they dropped down a tier).
-He was quickly replaced by former Zaragoza goalkeeper Manolo Villanova, whom at the time was in charge of SD Huesca.
+He was quickly replaced by former Zaragoza goalkeeper Manolo Villanova, whom at the time was in charge of Huesca.